 We also love the microfiber fabric, which is less utilitarian than the Amazon chair, and an affordable alternative to leathers.
 However, like the Amazon model, it’s not the most durable chair on the market.

-If you’re looking for an affordable leather chair, or simply for the best quality under $200, we strongly recommend the Office Star.
+If you’re looking for an affordable leather chair, or simply for the best quality that is not that expensive, we strongly recommend the Office Star.
 It’s ergonomic, fully-cushioned, and looks great.

 While it’s twice the price of the Amazon Basics model, it’s much more comfortable over a whole day, and it’s more durable for the long term.
 The cushioning holds up very well over extended use, and we couldn’t find any complaints about durability.